nimbleapproach/brand-guidelines/README.md

 ## About

 `bootstrap-npm-starter` is a GitHub template repository for creating new Bootstrap-powered npm projects, maintained by Bootstrap co-author @mdo.
 You can also use it as your own Bootstrap prototyping sandbox.
-It's built with Bootstrap v4 with plans to update for v5.
+It's built with Bootstrap v5.

 [![Build Status](https://github.com/twbs/bootstrap-npm-starter/workflows/CI/badge.svg)](https://github.com/twbs/bootstrap-npm-starter/actions)